-HS 409 Field Placement Internship
+HS/PSY/SOC 409 Field Placement Internship

 This practicum is designed as an educational placement to give practical work opportunities in a sociologically and vocationally appropriate setting to students.
 It is designed to supplement and reinforce cognitive learning by giving students the opportunity to directly test classroom learning and practice skills in agency settings.
 Structured to help students achieve educational goals and objectives, it is provided to develop a realistic balance between the theoretical concepts of classroom learning and the real world of providing human services to consumers and the broader community.
-Prerequisite: Senior Standing.
+Prerequisite: 24 Hours is Human Services.